 - b.
 No portion of the ducting should be run so that the exhaust air flows downward.
 Since exhaust heat rises, forcing the air to flow downward will cause increased static pressure.
 As previously mentioned, improperly installed duct pipe will cause excessive static pressure (air resistance), that may result in rattling, vibration and air buffeting noises, as well as inadequate ventilation. - c.
-Duct runs for 240 CFM ventilator models should not exceed 15 linear feet with one 90-degree elbow (or two 45-degree elbows), a damper and a roof or wall cap.
+Duct runs for 390 CFM ventilator models should not exceed 20 linear feet with two 90-degree elbows (or four 45-degree elbows), a damper and a roof or wall cap.
 Longer runs or additional elbows will result in decreased ventilation performance.
 Each 90-degree elbow is the equivalent of 8 linear feet of duct pipe; each 45-degree elbow is equivalent to 4 linear feet of duct pipe. - d.
-Duct runs for 390 CFM ventilator models should not exceed 20 linear feet with two 90-degree elbows (or four 45-degree elbows), a damper and a roof or wall cap.
-Longer runs or additional elbows will result in decreased ventilation performance.
-Each 90-degree elbow is the equivalent of 8 linear feet of duct pipe; each 45-degree elbow is equivalent to 4 linear feet of duct pipe. - e.
 Duct runs for 600 1200 CFM ventilator models should not exceed 35 linear feet with two 90-degree elbows and two 45-degree elbows, a damper and a roof or wall cap.
 Longer runs or additional elbows will result in decreased ventilation performance.
-Each 90-degree elbow is the equivalent of 6 linear feet of duct pipe; each 45-degree elbow is equivalent to 3 linear feet of duct pipe. - f.
+Each 90-degree elbow is the equivalent of 6 linear feet of duct pipe; each 45-degree elbow is equivalent to 3 linear feet of duct pipe. - e.
 Always run ventilator ducts to the outdoors.
 DO NOT terminate a duct into an attic, basement, garage, crawl space under a house, a chimney, other ducting or an enclosed room.